aaikedw/fada-import-specs/FADA-database-changes.md

 ### 2.2 “modified” timestamp
 > _Quote from the FADA-import-specs:_ “A record level “modified” timestamp, this could be coupled to the import log timestamp”

-On 02/12/2015, Michel & Aaike, discussed the possibility to have a separate “modification log” table with fields _table_, _recordID_, _field_, _previous_field_content_ and _timestamp_ rather than having the timestamp field in the majority of the tables. **Michel is currently exploring whether this can be implemented at the level of Postgres.
-This option remains to be discussed with Sylvain.**
+On 02/12/2015, Michel & Aaike, discussed the possibility to have a separate “modification log” table with fields _table_, _recordID_, _field_, _previous_field_content_ and _timestamp_ rather than having the timestamp field in the majority of the tables.

-[Ignore for time being, probably replaced by above solution>] The best solution is probably to have the timestamp representing the last modification date in the taxa, species, synonyms, regions_species and greferences table for individual records.
-See the description of the “Changes to FADA tables” for further information. [<Ignore]
+After further exploration of this topic (09/12/2015), we decided to go for a “modification log” following the standard Postgres functionality.
+This provides a record level timestamp and considers _table_, _recordID_, _timestamp_ and stores previous record content in JSON format (which eliminates the need for one line for each modified field).
+By implementing this functionality at database level, we eliminate the need to actively store timestamps through the FADA-import application.

+The only area where the app would need to store a “timestamp” is in the groups table.
+As discussed under 3.4, this would consist of auto-populating the date fields _created_ (date first import initiated), _updated_ (date update initiated) and _published_date_ (date import/update finalised).

 ### 2.3 Environment flags